-The local EMS agency shall establish prehospital triage protocols and shall assist hospitals with the establishment of transfer protocols and agreements.
+Local EMS agency shall establish prehospital triage protocols and assist hospitals with establishment of transfer agreements.

 The local EMS Agency has prehospital triage and transfer protocols.

 There is coordination with Alameda County on trauma triage.

 5.03 Transfer Guidelines.

 The local EMS agency, with the participation of acute care hospital administrators, physicians and nurses, shall establish guidelines to identify patients who should be considered for transfer to facilities of right capability and shall work with acute care hospitals to establish transfer agreements with such facilities.